pedroEKS/2015games/README.md

 # Java Games from 2015 🕹️

-Welcome to this repository!
-It serves as a time capsule, holding some of the first game projects I ever developed in Java.

-### The Origin Story

-These games were created in 2015 when I was just 11 years old.
-They are the practical result of what I learned in the Danki Code game development course, which was my first deep dive into programming and the logic needed to create something interactive.

-The main goal at the time was simply to learn and put the concepts I was taught into practice.
+This repository serves as a **time capsule** for some of my earliest Java game projects, developed in 2015.
+The goal was simple: to put basic programming concepts into practice while learning about logic and interactive development.

 ### The Projects

-Inside this repository, you will find:
+You'll find the following games here:

-* **Mario:** A simple recreation inspired by the universe of the classic.
+* **Mario:** A simple recreation inspired by the classic universe.
 * **Minecraft_fake:** A basic 2D version inspired by Minecraft's building mechanics.

-### ⚠️ A Friendly Warning
+### ⚠️ Note on Development

-As these projects were developed by a beginner many years ago, the code does not reflect modern-day software development best practices.
-The main value of this repository is historical and sentimental, marking the beginning of a journey into the world of technology.
+The code in this repository does **not reflect modern software development best practices**, as it was written by a beginner many years ago.
+Its main value is historical and sentimental, marking the start of my journey into the world of programming.

-Thanks for visiting!